-After having found our new scooter, we went to the beach located near the famous Finn’s club.
-We joined our friend (the one we met in Ubud –read our Ubud guide here-) in a cute beach bar for a drink, where we also watched the sunset and talked for a while.
+After having found our new scooter, we went to a beach located near the famous Finn’s club.
+We joined our friend, the one we met in Ubud, in a cute beach bar called Olla Kala beach bar for a drink.
+It was sunset time, so we also had the chance to enjoy a breathtaking view.
 It was perfect!

 Day 2 – Seminyak center